-If you have to ask, “what does kale taste like?” you’ll have to be prepared for strong answers.
+If you have to ask, “What does kale taste like?” you’ll have to be prepared for strong answers.
 While some like the taste, many others hate it.

 Raw kale, and even cooked kale, is quite bitter and really sets off some polarizing opinions.
 How to cook kale and its flavors is certainly debatable, but what everyone agrees on—and why it’s so popular—is the nutrition that it packs.

-Called the “king of super healthy greens,” kale is a member of the cabbage family and related to other cruciferous vegetables like broccoli, collard greens and Brussels sprouts.
-It’s one of the most nutrient dense foods on the planet, which is why it’s on everybody’s radar.
+Called the “king of super healthy greens,” kale is a member of the cabbage family and related to other cruciferous vegetables like broccoli, collard greens, and Brussels sprouts.
+It’s one of the most nutrient-dense foods on the planet, which is why it’s on everybody’s radar.

 How to Cook Tasty Kale

-It’s extremely low in calories but one of the most nutritionally dense and diverse foods on grocer’s shelves.
+It’s extremely low in calories but one of the most nutritionally dense and diverse foods on grocers’ shelves.
 One cup of raw kale is very rich in a number of important vitamins and minerals, while being a great source of many others.
-For nutrients, a simple serving can take you well up over your daily recommended intake!
+For nutrients, a simple serving can take you up well over your daily recommended intake!

-It’s green or purple, curly or smooth leaves are rich in:
+Its green or purple, curly or smooth leaves are rich in:

 - Vitamin A